Extinction (psychology): Classical conditioning

 Learning extinction can also occur in a classical conditioning paradigm.
 In this model, a neutral cue or context can come to elicit a conditioned response when it is paired with an unconditioned stimulus.
 An unconditioned stimulus is one that naturally and automatically triggers a certain behavioral response.
 A certain stimulus or environment can become a conditioned cue or a conditioned context, respectively, when paired with an unconditioned stimulus.
 An example of this process is a fear conditioning paradigm using a mouse.
-In this instance, a tone paired with a mild footshock can become a conditioned cue, eliciting a fear response when presented alone in the future.
-In the same way, the context in which a footshock is received such as a chamber with certain dimensions and a certain odor can elicit the same fear response when the mouse is placed back in that chamber in the absence of the footshock.
+In this instance, a tone paired with a mild foot shock can become a conditioned cue, eliciting a fear response when presented alone in the future.
+In the same way, the context in which a foot shock is received such as a chamber with certain dimensions and a certain odor can elicit the same fear response when the mouse is placed back in that chamber in the absence of the foot shock.

 In this paradigm, extinction occurs when the animal is re-exposed to the conditioned cue or conditioned context in the absence of the unconditioned stimulus.
 As the animal learns that the cue or context no longer predicts the coming of the unconditioned stimulus, conditioned responding gradually decreases, or extinguishes.